-3640 Electrical Engineering - Part-time Course
+Electrical Engineering - Part-time Course Bachelor of Engineering BE

 Note: As from 1989 no formal part-time course is being offered.
 However, after completing Year 1 full-time it is possible for students to progress on a semi-part-time basis with a reduced program.
 It should also be noted that very few undergraduate subjects are offered in the evenings.